 We have some of the highest rates of obesity, hypertension, heart disease, mental illness and diabetes.
 Over half are food insecure.
 Although new clinics are recently opened, our neighbors are not accessing healthcare resources nearly enough to improve their health.

-Another need that we are working to address is expressed by the groups (government, philanthropy, business, health, faith) that want to get in touch with our neighbors to learn from them, but cannot due to various barriers.
+We are working to address needs as expressed by the groups (government, philanthropy, business, health, faith) that want to get in touch with our neighbors to learn from them, but cannot due to various barriers.

 The Community Health Worker model is an approach to public health intervention that flips the traditional model of government workers (generally highly competent in the dominant culture) who would “go out” into communities where they have no relationships.

-When a city government wanted to let our neighbors know about a major new construction project – and get their input – they used our team to connect five separate cultural groups
+When a city government wanted to let our neighbors know about a major new construction project – and get their input – they used our team to connect five separate cultural groups.

-When our area was hit with COVID, our team sourced and distributed 300,000 meals and 63,500 KN95 masks.
+When our area was hit with COVID, our team sourced and distributed 300,000 meals, 3,700 doses of vaccines and boosters, and over 63,500 KN95 masks.

 To learn more, to engage our team, or to join our group of CHW’s, visit the East County Community Health website.